NBA Rumors: Lakers Still Expected To Offer Ingram, Kuzma, Ball & 1st-Round Picks For Anthony Davis Next Summer

-Find their second superstar has been the top priority for the Los Angeles Lakers since the successful acquisition of LeBron James in the 2018 NBA free agency.
+Finding their second superstar has been the top priority for the Los Angeles Lakers since the successful acquisition of LeBron James in the 2018 NBA free agency.
 Before the February NBA trade deadline, the Lakers did everything they could to bring All-Star center Anthony Davis to Los Angeles.
 Unfortunately, despite offering their entire young core, then-Pelicans General Manager Dell Demps refused to make a deal, believing that they could get a better return for Davis in the 2019 NBA offseason.

 Even though they failed to acquire him before the February NBA trade deadline, the Lakers are still highly expected to resume their pursuit of Anthony Davis next summer.
 According to Dan Favale of Bleacher Report, the Lakers’ top offer for Davis remains the same, but the man who is currently leading the Pelicans’ front office, Vice President of Basketball Operations Davis Griffin, could see it differently than former general manager Dell Demps.